Jock McLaren: World War II

 After being transferred to Z Special Unit, under the command of the Services Reconnaissance Department, attached to the Allied Intelligence Bureau, McLaren subsequently took part in an airborne operation near Balikpapan in late June 1945.
 Dropping in advance of the main Allied landing in early July 1945, McLaren led a section of four men on a reconnaissance mission.
 Despite losing two men, one from injury following the landing and another in an ambush, McLaren and the other two men were able to return to Australian lines on 6 July and report the Japanese dispositions to the Australian 7th Division's headquarters.
 Following this, in late July, McLaren took part in an operation on British North Borneo, leading an eight-man section.
 It was his last operation of the war, and after hostilities he remained in Borneo to help re-establish administration before being returned to Australia in November 1945.

 Having been promoted to sergeant soon after joining the guerrilla forces, Jock McLaren later received a field commission from Australia and ended the war with the substantive rank of captain.
 During the course of his service, McLaren was decorated with the Military Cross twice for his heroic actions, as well as being Mentioned in Despatches.

 Later life

-Following the end of the war, McLaren was discharged from the AIF and transferred to the Reserve of Officers List in early 1946.
+Following the end of the war, McLaren was discharged from the AIF and transferred to the Reserve Officers List in early 1946.
 Following this he became a government veterinarian in New Guinea.
 He remained in this role until 1956 when he began growing coffee, buying a plantation at Wau.
 On 3 March 1956, McLaren was accidentally killed near his home, after he backed a vehicle against a dead tree, and timber fell on him.